VincentSaelzler/onebox/README.md

 1. set time zone and keyboard layout
 1. enable ssh with public key only [key from lastpass]

-Configure Raspberry Pi Connect.
-It will not be installed by default on the lite OS image.

-Run all commands in the [documentation](https://www.raspberrypi.com/documentation/services/connect.html)
+Configure Raspberry Pi Connect: Run all commands in the [documentation](https://www.raspberrypi.com/documentation/services/connect.html)

 Inject secret vault password and set up aliases to use that plus the inventory file.